UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-19-team27-optical-flow.md

 | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------- |
 | <img src="{{ site.baseurl }}/assets/images/team27/FC_no_aug.png" width="400"> | <img src="{{ site.baseurl }}/assets/images/team27/FC_with_aug.png" width="400"> |

+_Figure 2.
+Visualization of Flying Chairs samples before and after data augmentation, showing the effects of geometric and photometric transformations used during training [2]._

 ### Evaluation Metrics

 The primary metric was End-Point Error (EPE), which measures the Euclidean distance between the predicted flow vector and the ground-truth vector at each pixel: